Eligibility & Application

 Q: Why should I join Open Path?
 Why not just offer low-fee sessions on my own?

 It’s true: most of us already offer lower fees to certain clients.
 However, when we offer lower fees to clients we are acting as lone altruistic individuals.
 By becoming an Open Path Member Clinician you put your altruism to work, becoming part of a nationwide movement of clinicians dedicated to ending economic disparity in the mental health field.
-Also, it’s our intent to make Open Path a place of support for clinicians offering low-fee therapy: in addition to your profile page bringing increased traffic to your website, we offer discounts on CEUs, a chance to be spotlighted on our interview page, and other benefits listed here.
+Also, it’s our intent to make Open Path a place of support for clinicians offering low-fee therapy: in addition to your profile page bringing increased traffic to your website, we offer discounts on CEUs, and other benefits listed here.

 Q: How do I apply to be an Open Path Member therapist?